cozodb/cozo/docs/source/functions.rst

 Functions
 =========

-Functions can be used in expressions in Cozo.
-All function arguments in Cozo are immutable.
-All functions except those having names starting with ``rand_`` are deterministic.
+Functions can be used to build expressions.

-Internally, all function arguments are partially evaluated before binding variables to input tuples.
-For example, the regular expression in ``regex_matches(var, '[a-zA-Z]+')`` will only be compiled once during the execution of the query, instead of being repeatedly compiled for every input tuple.
+In the following, all functions except those having names starting with ``rand_`` are deterministic.

 ------------------------
 Equality and Comparisons